dojo/docs/dijit/form.rst

 	></span
   ></span>

-And then to look in firebug to see it in action.
+And then look in firebug to see it in action.

 The template, however, does not tell the whole story.
 Each form widget (and many other widgets too) have something called a "baseClass", which is applied to the root node of the widget.
 In Button's case, the baseClass is called "dijitButton".
 Also, depending on the *state* of the widget, additional classes are applied to the widget's DOM node.
 The additional classes are a combination of baseClass and various keywords: